zztalker/imunify360-doc/docs/introduction/README.md

  * Web Applications Sandboxing (coming soon) - creating safety sandboxes around the applications, preventing a hacker from injecting malware, defacing a web-site, or escalating privileges.

-If a user violates Imunify360 security rules (trying to enter a wrong password, etc.), then Imunify360 will automatically block the access to this user IP-address, adding the IP-address to the Gray List.
+If a user violates Imunify360 security rules (trying to enter a wrong password, etc.), then Imunify360 will automatically block the access to this user IP-address, adding the IP-address to the <span class="notranslate">Gray List</span>.

-If, after that, a user will try to access the HTTP port (#80), he will see the [CAPTCHA](/captcha/).
-After entering the CAPTCHA correctly, Imunify360 will remove that user from the Gray List.
-In a case of repeated violation, the IP address will be automatically added to the Gray List again.
+If, after that, a user will try to access the HTTP port (#80), he will see the [CAPTCHA](/webshield/#captcha).
+After entering the CAPTCHA correctly, Imunify360 will remove that user from the <span class="notranslate">Gray List</span>.
+In a case of repeated violation, the IP address will be automatically added to the <span class="notranslate">Gray List</span> again.

-An administrator can remove any IP-address from the Gray List and add to the White List if needed.
+An administrator can remove any IP-address from the <span class="notranslate">Gray List</span> and add to the <span class="notranslate">White List</span> if needed.
 In this case, the user will not be blocked when attempting to violate Imunify360 security rules.